 |This post contains references to products from one or more of our advertisers or for which we receive a referral bonus.
 We may receive compensation when you click on links to those products.
 Referral, Affiliate, and Advertising Policy|

-There are ways to find discount Disney World tickets, though.
-In this post, we review different ways to find discount Disney World tickets, comparing them according to savings, difficulty of obtaining the discount (this includes costs you have to front to get the discount), and risk that you'll run into problems with your ticket.
+There are tried and true ways to find discount Disney World tickets, though.
+In this post, we review different ways to find deals on Disney World tickets, comparing them according to savings, difficulty of obtaining the discount (this includes costs you have to front to get the discount), and risk that you'll run into problems with your ticket.